ScetaWebmaster/SCETACPP/sceta.org/README.md

-# SCETA / Website
+# SCETA / sceta.org
-This branch is the repository foundation of the SCETA website intended for authorized administrators only.
+This component representing the main SCETA website content is intended for authorized administrators only.
 If you are viewing this repository without authorization, please consult our current webmaster at webmaster@sceta.org.